 Note that, for $u>0$,

-In our model, each time a particle occupying a vertex at the $k$-th level of $\bbT_d^+$ has an offspring, it chooses uniformly at random a position to place its offspring among its empty neighboring vertices at the $k+1$-th level of $\bbT_d^+$; once no empty vertex is left all incoming children are ignored.
-In the absence of any information on these births and the ordering of the occupancy of the neighboring vertices at the $k+1$-th level, the time which is necessary for a fixed vertex at the $k+1$-th level to receive a child of a particle on its neighboring vertex at the $k$-th level has the same distribution of a random variable $W$.
-Of course, such `virtual' births only become `real' ones, if the particle at the $k$-th level has these births before the killing event that removes all particles at the $k$-th level.\\ Let $\{ K_i \}$ be independent exponential random variables with parameter $1$, and let $\{W_i\}$ be independent copies of the random variable $W$.
-Suppose that no information is known on the genealogy of a vertex at the $k$-th level in a given branch of $\bbT_d^+$.
+In our model, each time a particle occupying a vertex at the $k$-th level of $\bbT_d^+$ has an offspring, it chooses uniformly at random a position to place its offspring among its empty neighboring vertices at the $(k+1)$-th level of $\bbT_d^+$; once no empty vertex is left all incoming particles are ignored.
+In the absence of any information on these births and the ordering of the occupancy of the neighboring vertices at the $(k+1)$-th level, the time which is necessary for a fixed vertex at the $(k+1)$-th level to receive an offspring of a particle on its neighboring vertex at the $k$-th level has the same distribution of a random variable $W$.
+To see this, note that the fixed vertex at $(k + 1)$-th level is occupied by the $i$-th offspring of its neighbor at $k$-th level with probability $1 / d$.
+The time for this to occur has Gamma distribution with parameters $(i, \lambda)$.
+Of course, such `virtual' births only become `real' ones, if the particle at the $k$-th level has these births before the killing event that removes all particles at the $k$-th level.\\ Let $\{W_i\}$ be independent copies of the random variable $W$.
+Suppose that no information is known on the genealogy of a vertex at the $k$-th level in a given lineage of $\bbT_d^+$.
 Then, the probability that a particle is born at a given vertex at the $k$-th level of $\bbT_d^+$ is equal to

 Note that, this probability is the same for every vertex at the $k$-th level and that, there are $d^k$ such vertices.
 Thus,\\

 $\mathbb{E}\left(\mbox{total number of particles born in the process}\right)=$